 7.4.3.2.
-A kernel module is not loaded automatically, and Udev is not intended to load it
+A kernel module is not loaded automatically, and Udev is not intended to load it softdep snd-pcm post: snd-pcm-oss

 If the "wrapper" module only enhances the functionality provided by some other module (e.g., snd-pcm-oss enhances the functionality of snd-pcm by making the sound cards available to OSS applications), configure modprobe to load the wrapper after Udev loads the wrapped module.
-To do this, add an "install" line in any /etc/modprobe.d/<filename>.conf file.
+To do this, add a "softdep" line in any /etc/modprobe. d/<filename>.conf file.
 For example: